bright/new-www/content/blog/integrating-firebase-into-tuist-project.md

 Searching for `Completed report submission with id` moves us to `FIRCLSReportUploader.m:216`.
 After adding breakpoint I can see that indeed we stepped here and sent something somewhere.
 But where?
 Lets check function that calls callback we are in, which is `-[GDTCORTransport sendDataEvent:onComplete:]` in `GDTCORTransport.m:56`.
 It in turn points us to `-[GDTCORTransformer transformEvent:withTransformers:onComplete:]` in `GDTCORTransformer.m:55` and that is the place for our next breakpoint to understand what is happening.

+> You can *Open quickly* (⌘+⇧+o) above file references in xcode.
+Just copy, paste into open quickly and go to check it yourself.

 And then comes the realization - breakpoint is not resolving - this symbol is unknown to compiler - something is very wrong here.

 <center>